SF-WDI-LABS/UXDI-front-end-lesson-plan/README.md

 ok sweet now here's what i want you to build overall, GO.

 another like 10 minutes for writing your own CSS, then recap, then break.

-last thing: let's make sure you don't think that this is "normal" code. here's kyrel :D